Photo: Omar Cruz

 The Latin Recording Academy Appoints Manuel Abud As CEO, Outgoing President/CEO Gabriel Abaroa Jr. To Become President Emeritus

 The Latin Recording Academy has announced some changes.
 On Aug.
-1, Manuel Abud will take the reigns as the Latin Recording Academy's CEO.
+1, Manuel Abud will take the reins as the Latin Recording Academy's CEO.
 Outgoing CEO/President Gabriel Abaroa Jr. will become President Emeritus, assisting with strategic projects and transitioning as well as fulfilling a senior advisory role.

 The appointments come "after a reorganization in 2019 that strengthened its leadership team and a successful 2020 in the midst of the global COVID-19 pandemic," a statement said.
 The organization is confident the changes will solidify "its future through the execution of its 10-year strategic plan."
 Abud, an industry veteran with more than 25 years of experience in entertainment, including serving as former CEO of Azteca América, enters the role after holding the COO position at the Latin Recording Academy.